-Ask how many teachers are aides working toward their credentials and placed in a classroom with a fully credentialed teacher.
+Ask how many teachers aides are working toward their credentials and placed in a classroom with a fully credentialed teacher.

 Preschools according to the State of California, for example, allow teachers to be fully qualified and if in ratio, alone with children with only 12 post-secondary community college courses.
-This would be, 1 Child Development Course, 2 Curriculum Courses and 1 Home, Family and Community Course.
+This would be, 1 Child Development Course, 2 Curriculum Courses, and 1 Home, Family, and Community Course.
 Ask if the Preschool requires more education beyond the state minimum for fully-qualified teachers.

 The program makes provisions for ongoing staff development, including orientations for new staff and opportunities for continuing education.
 Teaching staff have training in the program’s curriculum and work as a teaching team.